Brochure: Marketing brochure

 which might be available for use at a public library.
-However, it is common for a company to have a marketing brochure prepared by a professional printing company (or department) that has experience in creating such documents.
+However, it is common for a company to have a marketing brochure prepared by a commercial printing company or department that has experience in creating (or designing) such documents.
 As compared to a flyer or a handbill, a printed brochure usually has higher-quality paper and more color and is folded or stapled at the seam.

 Because the goal of a marketing brochure is typically to assist in the sales or distribution of products and services, the wording in the brochure is often very positive, with "glowing terms" to describe the features and benefits being offered.
 It is unlikely for a marketing brochure to list major complaints customers have stated about the products to avoid any negative aspects of those products or services.
 Instead, the focus is typically on persuasion to encourage people to obtain the items described in the brochure.

 The term "marketing brochure" dates back many decades, such as for advertising new automobile features of the 1955 Ford Thunderbird.